galacticcouncil/Basilisk-ui-old/ci-docs/README.md

 [this](https://github.com/actions/upload-artifact/issues/50) issue.
 If `publish-artifacts-list == true`, current called workflow generates dispatch event for workflow, which can fetch artifacts from current workflow run.

-As result `Report status in issue` workflow has logic, explained in diagram below:
+As result `Report status in PR` workflow has logic, explained in diagram below:

 <img src="./publish-reports-in-issue-comment-flow.png" alt="Publish reports as issue comment" width="700px">

 Report status workflow can collect statuses from different workflows and publish them in one single comment.
 This is possible through the usage of actions caching feature (`actions/cache@v2`).
-Each `push` or `pull_request` events can trigger multiple workflows, which contains `Report status in issue` job (_called workflow_).
+Each `push` or `pull_request` events can trigger multiple workflows, which contains `Report status in PR` job (_called workflow_).
 If trigger commit is related with some open pull request or trigger event is [pull_rerquest:opened](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request), each run will publish it's statuses/artifacts as comment in appropriate Pull Request post.
 If comment is already existing, reporter from each caller workflow will update existing comment by it's own status and republish statuses from other